cloudmesh/cloudmesh1/doc/source/about.rst

 The pages will be regularly uploaded to github by Gregor von Laszewski.
 Make sure that the documentation do not contain any compile errors.
 Once that is done the pages can be uploaded.
 with the command::

-  make gh-pages
+   fab doc.gh

-Please note that the make gh-pages should only be executed by Gregor von Laszewski (laszewski@gmail.com).
+Please note that the fab doc.gh should only be executed by Gregor von Laszewski (laszewski@gmail.com).
 Please notify him when you think that your documentation contribution justifies an update.

-Installation requirements for the Documentation Generation
+Installation Requirements for the Documentation Generation
 ---------------------------

 We assume you have autodoc installed for sphinx (see previously) it is